The Bay Link Concept – 1988

 Steampacket Gardens was also to be home to a sailing pond which could also be used as a skating rink in the colder months.

-With the poor economic conditions in the early 1990’s which Geelong suffered immensely with large chunks of manufacturing disappearing from the town and the loss of many a family savings in the Pyramid Building Society crash many of the waterfront plans went back onto the back burner until the third and successful try, the Steampacket Place project in the last decade of the century.
+During the poor economic conditions of the early 1990’s Geelong suffered immensely.
+Large chunks of manufacturing jobs disappeared from the town and the loss of many local family’s savings in the Pyramid Building Society crash put the waterfront plans back onto the back burner.
+A completed redeveloped waterfront would not be seen until the third try that was known as the Steampacket Place project in the last decade of the century.